ncl-icb-analytics/olids-uat/README.md

    # Edit the configuration file with your environment details
    # Update: databases, connection details, role, warehouse
-   nano config/environments/uat.yml  # or use your preferred editor
   ```

    **Example environment configuration:**